realityexpander/How_to_program_from_ground_up/HighLevelLanguages.md

         - [Click for source code to copy and paste into the BASIC playground](/assets/proceduralWithGoto.bas)

     - ### The Painful Push for Subroutines & Some Structure
-        - BIG IDEA - REUSABLE FUNCTIONS instead of lots of GOTO's
+        - ### BIG IDEA - Reusable functions and procedures to avoid "spaghetti code" and enable working on teams.

         - Programmers were eventually forced into using "subroutines" to deal with extreme overuse of "JUMP/GOTO" statements common to programming at that time which lead to extremely confusing, unreadable and unmaintainable "spaghetti code", so named because of the way the "GOTO" statements would jump around the program and get mixed